panoply/spx/docs/attributes.md

 <!-- This next navigation will load at 1000px from top of page  -->
 <a
  href="*"
- data-pjax-position="y:1000 x:0"></a>
+ data-spx-position="y:1000 x:0"></a>

 <!-- This next navigation will load at 250px from top of page  -->
 <a
  href="*"
- data-pjax-position="y:250"></a>
+ data-spx-position="y:250"></a>

 ```

 </details>

-## data-pjax-cache
+## data-spx-cache

-Controls the caching engine of each pjax navigation.
-When using `data-pjax-cache` together with prefetch attributes like `data-pjax-hover` the action is respected.
+Controls the caching engine of each SPX navigation.
+When using `data-spx-cache` together with prefetch attributes like `data-spx-hover` the action is respected.

 ### false

-Passing a `false` value will execute a pjax visit that will not be saved to cache and if the link exists in cache it will be removed.
+Passing a `false` value will execute a SPX visit that will not be saved to cache and if the link exists in cache it will be removed.

 ### reset

 Passing a `reset` value will remove the cache reference existing at the location of the trigger.
-A new pjax visit will be executed and the response will saved to cache, replacing the previous record.
+A new SPX visit will be executed and the response will saved to cache, replacing the previous record.

 ### clear